 - Best - Gives the best compression ratio, but it is slower and it requires a lot of memory.

 - Custom - You can customize the LZMA archive parameters according to your needs.

 For more information about LZMA compression go to the LZMA Compression page.

 Specifies dictionary size for compression.
-Usually higher dictionary size gives more compression ratio, but compressing can be slower and it can require more memory.
+Usually, higher dictionary size gives more compression ratio, but compressing can be slower, and it can require more memory.
 Memory (RAM) usage for LZMA compression is about 11 times more than dictionary size and strongly dependent on the number of CPU cores on the machine.
 Memory usage for LZMA decompression is close to value of dictionary size.

 Specifies the length of words, which will be used to find identical sequences of bytes for compression.
-Usually for LZMA big word size gives a little bit better compression ratio, but a slower compression process.
-Big word size parameter can significantly increase compression ratio in case when files contain long identical sequences of bytes.
+Usually, for LZMA big word size gives a little bit better compression ratio, but a slower compression process.
+Big word size parameter can significantly increase compression ratio in the case when files contain long identical sequences of bytes.